litvinov-tabor2022/mesh-lights/README.md

 # ESP lights

-Prototype of mesh network for wireless controlling lights (or other peripheries) over long distances.
+Mesh network for controlling lights (or other peripheries) wirelessly over long distances.

 ## About